 Interns Explore D.C.
 Beyond the Monuments

-On their first day, we had them take our DC History quiz.
-This was good preparation for a week of exploring the city through trips to forums, schools, and museums.
+The internship began with our DC History quiz.
+This was good preparation for a summer of not only contributing to the work of Teaching for Change—but also exploring the city beyond the monuments through trips to forums, schools, universities, and museums.

 Week One (June 5 – 11)